 Note that there are connections to BerkeleyDB (bundled) and RocksDB (pack) that are fairly mature.
 There are many key-value stores, each with advantages and disadvantages.

 @peter.ludemann Any updates on this concept.
 I too might have a need for it and have an idea or two (one is based on a NoSQL databse and the other is based on the file storage system under the NoSQL database), but haven’t given it a trial run yet for a query.
-The data would be stored purely as facts; a few examples here.
+The data would be stored purely as facts.
 I am estimating that it will be a few to several Terabytes of facts by the time I get done.

 Sorry for the late answer…